Skip to main content

 SVG Editing in Inkscape or Adobe Illustrator

-You can't set IDs for individual SVG objects in AI, so Inkscape is recommended.
+You can't set IDs of individual SVG objects in Adobe Illustrator.
+Use Inkscape instead.

 If you edit the file in Inkscape or AI - don't change the map width/height and don't move the Google Map screenshot - it breaks the geo-calibration.